-The Apple Watch 4 is still one of the more expensive smartwatches out there, but it’s also the most popular (according to Apple) - so what do the new features bring and are they really worth the upgrade?
+Still, the Apple Watch 4 is one of the more expensive and popular smartwatches - so what do the new features bring and are they really worth picking up over the new hotness or the venerable Apple Watch 3, which is now cheaper than ever?
+Read on!

 Apple Watch 4 price and release date